Fiend-Star-666/ETHWalletChecker/README.md

-# ETHWalletChecker
+🚀 ETHWalletChecker 💼
+Welcome to the ETHWalletChecker!
+This isn't just any checker - it's a high-speed, high-performance Ethereum wallet balance checker.
+It's like having a personal assistant for your Ethereum wallets, but without the coffee runs.

+🛠 Tech Stack
+Java: The backbone of our checker, providing the structure and logic.
+Web3j: Our connection to the Ethereum network.
+OkHttp3: The messenger that communicates with the APIs.
+🌐 Project Overview
-Its a ETH Wallet Checker. it checks if there's any balance in the 24 key seed provided by a user and uses the different api's to check the data on the mainnet
+ETHWalletChecker is like a detective for your Ethereum wallets.
+It checks if there's any balance in the 24 key seed provided by a user.
+It uses different APIs to check the data on the mainnet.

-This Java program checks the balance of Ethereum wallets generated from a seed phrase by using the Web3j library.
 The program generates all possible permutations of the seed phrase and checks the balance of each generated wallet asynchronously.
-The program outputs the seed phrases with positive balances to a file called "positive_balance.txt" and the seed phrases with zero balances to a file called "zero_balance.txt".

-Prerequisites
-Java 8 or later
-IntelliJ IDEA or another Java IDE
-Web3j library
-OkHttp3 library
-Installation
-Clone the repository
-Open the project in IntelliJ IDEA
-Add the Web3j and OkHttp3 libraries to the project classpath Replace the placeholder values in the code with your own seed phrase and API URLs Run the program
-Usage
+📝 Usage
 When you run the program, it will generate all possible permutations of the seed phrase and check the balance of each generated wallet asynchronously.
 The program outputs the seed phrases with positive balances to a file called "positive_balance.txt" and the seed phrases with zero balances to a file called "zero_balance.txt".

-Note: The program will make API calls to the specified URLs to check the balance of the wallets.
-Make sure that you have access to the APIs and replace the placeholder URLs in the code with your own API URLs.
+🚧 Disclaimer

-Disclaimer: This code is provided as-is, and I am not liable for any damages or issues that may arise from its use.
+This code is provided as-is, and I am not liable for any damages or issues that may arise from its use.
 Use this code at your own risk.
 This code was created for educational purposes only and should not be used for any commercial purposes without appropriate licenses and permissions.

+That's it!
+We hope you enjoy using our ETHWalletChecker as much as we enjoyed building it.
+Now, buckle up and enjoy the ride! 🚗💨